ThePhoneBeLinging/RoboRallyPlayer/README.md

 - You have installed a recent version of Java (Java 21 is used during development, so it is recommended).
 - You have installed Maven.
-- You have installed a recent version of JavaFX.
 - You have a machine running either one of these OS: Windows/Linux/MacOS.

 ## Running RoboRally